ahmedammar619/Educational-Platform/README.md

 # Educational Platform - Comprehensive EdTech Solution

+> **⚠️ PUBLIC REPOSITORY NOTICE**: This is a public portfolio/demonstration project.
+All credentials in this repository are placeholders.
+Never commit real API keys, passwords, or secrets to version control.
+See [Security Best Practices](#security-best-practices) for details.

 A full-stack educational technology platform that enables seamless online learning with integrated payment processing, live streaming, and content management.
 Led as **Project Manager** with personal implementation of the complete **payment system** and core integrations.

 ## Overview